The Editorial Review Process

 The future of JCR and the consumer behavior field depend on our reviewers, who consistently approach their volunteer duties in a wise, generous, respectful, helpful, and inspiring manner.
 A quality review requires a positive and scholarly attitude and a rigorous and punctual evaluation of the manuscript.
 The next section expands on these aspects of a quality review.

 Roles in the Process

 The review process at JCR has three levels.
-The role of the Editor is to assign the Associate Editor and the reviewers, and to make a final decision.
+The role of the editor is to assign the associate editor and the reviewers, and to make a final decision.
 The role of the Associate Editor is to mediate the review process by integrating and prioritizing reviewer comments.
-When making revisions, authors are encouraged to rely on the Associate Editor reports as their guides.
-The Associate Editor reports are themselves based on the rich and detailed insights of JCR's expert and professional reviewers.
+When making revisions, authors are encouraged to rely on the AE reports as their guides.
+The AE reports are themselves based on the rich and detailed insights of JCR's expert and professional reviewers.
 Hence, good reviews are foundational to the review process and JCR.

 Conducting and Communicating a JCR Review

 It is a substantial service to the field of consumer research, and to the authors especially, when a scholar conducts an exemplary manuscript review for JCR.
 The best reviews are careful, conducted without paradigmatic or other bias, clear, detailed, kind, and timely.
 Please consider the following specific suggestions in crafting your review:

 - Contribution Statements.
 As a reviewer, you should consider a paper from the perspective of the contribution statement on the abstract page.
 That statement is designed to help the review team focus on the authors' desired contribution.
 You should evaluate the importance of the intended contribution and the degree to which the manuscript lives up to the contribution.
 You are free to suggest alterations to the intended contribution but should not submit comments that assume a contribution other than the one intended by authors.